benbz1/URL-Shortener/README.md

 docker run -p 49160:5000 -d url-shortener
 ```
 Step 4: Open [http://localhost:49160](http://localhost:49160)

+## Deployment
+This web app is already deployed on Heroku as [https://surl1.herokuapp.com]( https://surl1.herokuapp.com).

 ## In the future I hope to:
 * Make a fancier web app